Known About Fluoride

 By not providing this crucial information affecting fetuses our most vulnerable subpopulation whose health has the most consequential lifelong repercussions the CDC is guilty of "Scientific Misconduct," something the agency itself claims to prohibit: Deceptive selective reporting of findings and omission of conflicting data, or willful suppression and/or distortion of data."

-The words pregnancy, fetus, fetal are not even mentioned in any of the seven pages cited in the CDC's main fluoridation page, Water Fluoridation Guidelines & Recommendations (reviewed and updated in 2017).
+The words fetus or fetal are not mentioned in any of the seven pages cited in the CDC's main fluoridation page.
+The only mention of pregnancy: "Use of fluoride supplements by pregnant women does not benefit their offspring."

 An international problem: New Zealand's Chief Science Advisor